Negative Amazon Product Reviews and What to Do About it

 Many customers leave negative product reviews in hopes of receiving a response from the manufacturer.
 In other cases, customers leave reviews because they feel misled by the product page in some way.
 However, research shows that 71% of people who post a negative review are doing so in hopes of getting a response.
 This means that you can likely reduce your negative reviews by commenting and offering solutions to people based on their issues.
 If you solve their problems, they will likely change or delete their review.

 If you are a reseller, product reviews probably won’t impact you as much as if you are a private label seller.
 For example, if you sell Beats Bluetooth over-the-ear headphones versus your own branded over-the-ear headphones.
 However, you still want to work with your customers and clients to resolve issues as frequently and as professionally as possible.
 In fact, this can help you in more ways than one.
 While you can talk with a customer to find out the problem and solve it for them, and then they can change their bad review to a good one, you will likely also be doing this on the review page.
 On Amazon, comments on reviews are public, which means that other people can see them.
 Commentary on reviews helps to get the review in front of more people, and by publicly working out problems with consumers, you can show people reading those reviews that you are willing to help to ensure that your customers have a good experience.
+An e-commerce apology letter can also help smooth things over.

 A great example of resolving negative Amazon product feedback through commentary is on the Anker SoundCore Bluetooth Speaker with 24-Hour Playtime, 66-Foot Bluetooth Range & Built-in Mic, Dual-Driver Portable Wireless Speaker with Low Harmonic Distortion and Superior Sound - Black.